Susman Kiselgof

-Susman (Zinoviy Aronovich) Kiselgof (Зусман Аронович Кисельгоф, זוסמאַן קיסעלהאָף Zusman Kiselhof; 1878 – 1939) was a Russian-Jewish folksong collector and pedagogue associated with the Society for Jewish Folk Music in St. Petersburg.
+Susman (Zinoviy Aronovich) Kiselgof (Зусман Аронович Кисельгоф, זוסמאַן קיסעלהאָף Zusman Kiselhof; 1878–1939) was a Russian-Jewish folksong collector and pedagogue associated with the Society for Jewish Folk Music in St. Petersburg.
 Like his contemporary Joel Engel, he conducted fieldwork in the Russian Empire to collect Jewish religious and secular music.
 Materials he collected were used in the compositions of such figures as Joseph Achron, Lev Pulver, and Alexander Krein.

 Biography

 Kiselgof was born in Velizh, Vitebsk Governorate, Russian Empire, on March 15, 1878 (March 3 by the Julian Calendar then in use).
 He was the son of a Melamed.
 He studied at a Cheder and then at the Velizh Jewish College and at the Vilna Jewish Teacher's College in 1894.
 He never received a full musical education, but showed a natural ability to perceive pitch and learn new instruments.
 At age 11 he took violin lessons from a klezmer named Meir Berson, but was otherwise mostly self-taught.
 He began his efforts to collect Jewish folk music around 1902.
 He also became a member of the General Jewish Labour Bund and became involved in its educational efforts for some years, apparently from 1898 to either 1906 or 1908.
 He may have spent at least a few weeks in prison in 1899 for possession of illegal literature.

 After teaching at various institutions in Vitebsk, Kiselgof relocated to Saint Petersburg in 1906, where he became a teacher in the school of the Society for the Promotion of Culture among the Jews of Russia and a choir conductor.
 In 1908 he married his wife Guta Grigorievna.
 He continued his efforts to document and research Jewish folklore; from 1907 to 1915 he made annual summer expeditions to the Pale of Settlement, during which he recorded more than 2000 Jewish folk songs and tunes.
 His trip in 1907 was to Mogilev Governorate to the center of Chabad Hasidism.
-In 1913-14 he participated in the well-known ethnographic expeditions of An-sky.
+In 1913-14 he participated in the Jewish Ethnographic Expedition of S. An-sky.
 He also became very active in Jewish cultural life in St. Petersburg; in 1908, he was a founding member of the Society for Jewish Folk Music, and was on its board until 1921.
 In that group, he worked with such figures as Lazare Saminsky, Mikhail Gnessin, Solomon Rosowsky, and Pavel Lvov.
 And 1909, he was involved in fundraising efforts to create a new Jewish theatre in the city.
 He also became a friend and tutor to Jascha Heifetz during this time.